-Changes of benefit terms - The retirement eligibility benefits changes are affected by changes in the size or composition of the population.
+Changes of benefit terms -The retirement eligibility benefits changes are affected by changes in the size or composition of the population.

-Actuarial assumptions - The total pension liability (TPL) for each of the plans was determined using the most recent actuarial valuation completed in 2017 with a valuation date of June 30, 2016.
-Besides the discount rate, the actuarial assumptions used in the valuation are summarized in the Actuarial Section of DRS' Comprehensive Annual Financial Report located on the DRS employer-resource GASB webpage.
-These assumptions reflect the results of OSA's 2007-2012 Experience Study and the 2015 Economic Experience Study.
+Actuarial assumptions - The total pension liability (TPL) for each of the plans was determined using the most recent actuarial valuation completed in 2019 with a valuation date of June 30, 2018.
+The actuarial assumptions used in the valuation are summarized in the Actuarial Section of DRS' Comprehensive Annual Financial Report located on the DRS employer-resource GASB webpage.
+These assumptions reflect the results of OSA's 2007-2012 Experience Study and the 2017 Economic Experience Study.